TCR Registration Mastery

 HIPAA Integration

-Healthcare providers face dual compliance requirements: TCR registration plus Health Insurance Portability and Accountability Act (HIPAA) protected health information (PHI) safeguards.
+Healthcare providers face dual compliance requirements: TCR registration plus HIPAA protected health information (PHI) safeguards.

 • Appointment reminders must not disclose condition or specialist type